Class SafeSql

 The SafeSql template protects you from this caveat.
 The most intuitive syntax does exactly what you'd expect (and it escapes special characters too):

-String searchBy = ...;
+String searchTerm = ...;

 SafeSql sql = SafeSql.of(

-"select * from Users where firstName LIKE '%{search_term}%'", searchTerm);
+"SELECT id FROM Users WHERE firstName LIKE '%{search_term}%'", searchTerm);

 // Reads more clearly that the {id} is a string

-SafeSql sql = SafeSql.of("select * from Users where id = '{id}'", userId);
+SafeSql sql = SafeSql.of("SELECT * FROM Users WHERE id = '{id}'", userId);

-A useful tip: the compile-time check tries to be helpful and checks that if you use the same parameter name more than once in the template, the same value must be used for it.
-So for example, if you are trying to generate a SQL that looks like:
+The compile-time check tries to be helpful and checks that if you use the same parameter name more than once in the template, the same value must be used for it.

 SELECT u.firstName, p.profileId

-FROM (select firstName FROM Users where id = 'foo') u,
+FROM (SELECT firstName FROM Users WHERE id = 'foo') u,

-(select profileId FROM Profiles where userId = 'foo') p
+(SELECT profileId FROM Profiles WHERE userId = 'foo') p

 It'll be important to use the same user id for both subqueries.
 And you can use the following